This Whole30 ranch dressing is made with healthy fats and fresh herbs. It is creamy and tangy and tastes great on all types of salads.

 - Mince your herbs by hand with herb scissors or a sharp knife and fold them into the dressing AFTER you have added the oil to the other ingredients.
 This will give more flecks of herbs through the dressing instead of dulling the color of the dressing itself.

-It is the perfect dressing for salads. like my California Cobb Salad, to use as a dipping sauce for chicken legs or wings and makes a lovely dip for veggies.
-Since it is so easy to make in just minutes, you’ll be able to have a bottle of it on hand all the time in the fridge.
+You can also use it as a dipping sauce for chicken drumsticks, wings or fresh veggies.
+Since this ranch dressing is so easy to make in just minutes, you’ll be able to have a bottle of it on hand all the time in the fridge.

 It will keep for about a week in an air-tight container.
 But trust me…it won’t last that long!